Marlins vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt takes a two-game streak with at least one hit into this matchup.
-In his last five games he is batting .238 with a double, a home run, three walks and three RBI.
+- Goldschmidt takes a three-game streak with at least one hit into this one.
+During his last five outings he is hitting .273 with a double, a home run, three walks and three RBI.

 Goldschmidt Recent Games